What if sea creatures led the next breakthrough in materials science?

 The experiment involved presenting cuttlefish with tubes containing shrimp (their favourite snack) crabs, or nothing at all, and then introducing misleading cues to see if their recollection of the shrimp’s location could be altered.

-“What you see in these papers are the kind of conceptual leaps that characterize interdisciplinary science.”
+“What you see in these papers are the kind of conceptual leaps that characterize interdisciplinary science,” said Alon.
+These breakthroughs only happen when researchers break out of silos.

 As research tool Scopus AI shows, that interdisciplinary approach is leading to discoveries that can improve outcomes in a surprising number of fields: